Gorod89/traffic-signal-evidence-audit-artifacts/README.md

 > Mikhail Gorodnichev, “Baselines, Sample Size, and Supervisory Activity in Guarded Reinforcement-Learning Traffic-Signal Control: A SUMO Evidence Audit.”

-This repository intentionally contains no manuscript source, typeset article PDF, journal template, or `Definitions/` directory.
-It was created with a fresh Git history; it is not a fork or history rewrite of the private working repository.

 ## What this repository is